 One of the best things about chair massage is its flexibility, and that extends to pricing.
 Unlike a full-body table massage, you’re not always locked into a 60- or 90-minute session.
 Instead, chair massages are often priced by the minute, making it easy to find a quick, affordable moment of relief that fits your schedule and budget.
 While costs vary based on location and the therapist’s experience, you can generally expect pricing to fall within a few common brackets.
 Knowing these ahead of time can help you decide how much time you need to work out those pesky knots in your shoulders.
 Let’s break down what you can expect to pay for different session lengths.

-Pricing for a 15-Minute Session
+What a 15-Minute Session Costs

 A 15-minute chair massage is the perfect reset button for a busy day.
 It’s just enough time for a skilled therapist to focus on the high-tension areas of your neck, shoulders, and upper back, helping to ease stiffness from sitting at a desk or traveling.
 Think of it as a concentrated dose of relief.
 For a session this length, you can typically expect chair massage prices to range from $15 to $30.
 It’s an accessible entry point if you’re new to massage or just need a quick, effective way to de-stress during your lunch break without committing a lot of time or money.